 - Ulnar neuropathy such as cubital tunnel syndrome

 - Peripheral neuropathy

 - Guillain Barre syndrome (AIDP)

 - Chronic Inflammatory Demyelinating Polyneuropathy (CIDP)

-Preparation for test: When scheduling appointment notify is you are taking any anticoagulation therapy and if you have cardiac pacemaker / defibrillator or spinal cord stimulator.
-The day of test you can take your regular medications, no need to fast; and do not apply any body / hand lotion or cream.
+Preparation for test: When scheduling the appointment, notify if you are taking any anticoagulation therapy and if you have a cardiac pacemaker/defibrillator or spinal cord stimulator.
+On the day of the test, you can take your regular medications, no need to fast; and do not apply any body/hand lotion or cream.